Abelian Splittings and JSJ-Decompositions of Bestvina--Brady Groups: Preliminaries

-\begin{example} Let $\Gamma$ be a complete graph on $n$ vertices and $T$ be its spanning tree.
-Since any three directed edges of $\Gamma$ form a directed triangle, the edges of $\Gamma\setminus T$ can be eliminated from the generating set of $H_{\Gamma}$.
-Thus, $H_{\Gamma}$ is generated by the directed edges of $T$ and each of the generators commutes with other generators.
-Since $T$ has $n-1$ edges, we have $H_{\Gamma}\cong\mathbb{Z}^{n-1}$. \end{example}
+\begin{example} Let $\Gamma$ be a clique $K_{n}$.
+Choose a vertex $v$ and a spanning tree $T$ for $\Gamma$ that consists of all the edges incident to $v$.
+Then it follows from the Dicks--Leary presentation that $BB_{\Gamma}$ is generated by the directed edges of $T$, and each generator commutes with all other generators.
+Since $T$ consists of $n-1$ edges, we have $BB_{\Gamma}\cong\mathbb{Z}^{n-1}$. \end{example}